vmware-archive/lightwave/README.md

 1. Likewise Open

 The Likewise Open stack is used for its service control infrastructure, its registry infrastructure and its NT Security Descriptor support.
-Likewise Open also provides a easy mechanism to provide ssh support for Lightwave clients The first three packages are co-located within the Lightwave project.
-The
+Likewise Open also provides a easy mechanism to provide ssh support for Lightwave clients.

-Likewise Open project is a separate project and needs to be built from a separate git repository.
-A binary RPM is also available, please see instructions below to add the repository.
+The first three packages are co-located within the Lightwave project.
+The Likewise Open project is a separate project and needs to be built from a separate git repository.
+A binary RPM is also available; please see instructions below to add the repository.

 Source code
 -----------